Matstaps/portfolio-project-1/README.md

 <ul>
     <li>Thank you to my mentor Akshat Garg for help and direction to useful resources.</li>
-    <li>Thank you to the tutors and staff at Code Institue for continued support.</li>
+    <li>Thank you to the tutors and staff at Code Institute for continued support.</li>
 </ul>